History

 True to the motto of this iconic house:

-< A picture with 3 generations of cooks.
+An image with 3 generations of cooks.

 In the heart of Riedisheim near Mulhouse, Mariella Kieny and the team of the restaurant La Maison Kieny open the doors of their House, a warm, intimate and hushed place, dedicated to the pleasures of the table.
 The seventh generation Kieny has created an experience that is as much a reflection of the historical values of this 1850 house as it is a challenge.